 Upon investigating the opportunities at Yale, in addition to the high level coursework I know I will receive through the Computer Science major, I found a research project at the intelligent computing lab in which I very much want to participate so I can work on machine learning (ML) technology by following an algorithm-hardware co-design approach.
 Something critical since the ever-increasing size and complexity of ML algorithms will require more than just a general increase in computing power to continue evolving, necessitating custom processors designed specifically to accelerate those processes.

 Thanks to Yale’s strong liberal arts program, I’ll be able to take, for example, ____, so I can supplement my technological training with a foundation in international political economy.
 However, I also plan to take advantage of programs like the Alternative Spring Break La Casa Cultural organized in 2018 and 2019 to help hurricane relief in Puerto Rico so I can get firsthand experience in stimulating economic development in Latin American countries even before I finish school.
-I intend to be active in the Club of Argentine Students and I look forward to interacting with my new peers from other developing countries at Yale and establishing connections with them for future collaborations.
+I intend to be active in the Club of Argentine Students, and I look forward to interacting with my new peers from other developing countries at Yale and establishing connections with them for future collaborations.
 I also hope to serve as an undergraduate liaison for the Greenberg World Fellows program, which included Argentines I admire, Martín Lousteau and Facundo Garretón–to expand my understanding of circumstances around the globe.

 I want to become involved in an ecosystem that provides so much support to future investors and entrepreneurs, and to the companies that are incubated at the university, like Snackpass (YCombinator, A16Z) and Prepared (Thiel Fellowship), and I look forward to continuing to develop my startup, Recyco, while at Yale.
 I also hope to participate in the Tsai CITY Summer fellowship as well as apply for the Climate Change Innovation Grant.